lancedb/documentation/docs/src/integrations/phidata.md

     When the user queries over vectorDB, the queries are converted into embeddings, and a nearest neighbor search is performed over these query embeddings which returns the embeddings that correspond to most semantically similar chunks(parts of our data) present in vectorDB.

-    Here, a “Document” is a class in phidata.
+    Here, a "Document" is a class in phidata.
 Since there is an option to let phidata create and manage embeddings, it splits our data into smaller chunks(as expected).
 It does not directly create embeddings on it.
 Instead, it takes each chunk and encapsulates it inside the object of the `Document` class along with various other metadata related to the chunk.
 Then embeddings are created on these `Document` objects and stored in vectorDB.

     ```python
     class Document(BaseModel):